Battery Storage Calculator Australia

 - ⚠Important: Rebate decreases annually until 2030

 How it works: The rebate is delivered through Small-scale Technology Certificates (STCs) under the Small-scale Renewable Energy Scheme.
 Your installer will typically arrange the rebate and apply it as an upfront discount on your battery purchase.
-The rebate is calculated at 9.3 STCs per usable kWh for installations in 2025.
+From May 2026, the calculation tapers support above 14 kWh of usable capacity.

 Important Considerations